-- Navigation Pane-The navigation pane on the left hand provides a tree for easy navigation. - Content Pane-The content pane is the primary area for information and interaction. - Tests Summary Pane (for Diagnostic Tools)-Provides details of tests passed, tests in queue and tests failed. - Toolbar-The toolbar on the left hand top corner has a set of icons that allow you to access the following: - Network Configuration-Configures the IP address, DNS and Subnet mask and Cisco.com credentials.
-This configuration will be used to connect to Cisco.com or other network share locations to access the OS installation drivers or firmware for firmware update.
-Click the icon to enter details of the network configuration and click Configure. - Probe Server-Performs a server health check.
-Once complete, you can select the Server Health and check for the changes/faults. - Save Logs-Logs can be saved to a USB with this option. - Refresh-This will refresh the content area, if supported. - Reboot-Reboots the server.
+• Navigation Pane-The navigation pane on the left hand provides a tree for easy navigation.

+- Content Pane-The content pane is the primary area for information and interaction. - Tests Summary Pane (for Diagnostic Tools)-Provides details of tests passed, tests in queue and tests failed. - Toolbar-The toolbar on the left hand top corner has a set of icons that allow you to access the following: - Network Configuration-Configures the IP address, DNS and Subnet mask and Cisco.com credentials.
+This configuration will be used to connect to Cisco.com or other network share locations to access the OS installation drivers or firmware.
+Click the icon to enter details of the network configuration, proxy server Cisco.com user credentials and click Configure. - Probe Server-Performs a server health check.
+Once complete, you can select the Server Health and check for the warning/failure/information. - Save Logs-Logs can be saved to a USB with this option. - Refresh-This will refresh the content area, if supported. - Reboot-Reboots the server.